Continuation and Promotion

 Academic evaluations for continuation and promotion

-Each year during the month of May, the Undergraduate Office (UGO) reviews your academic progress and calculates your winter session average based on all courses taken from September to April to determine if you have successfully completed:
+Every year in May, the Undergraduate Office (UGO) conducts a comprehensive review of your academic progress.
+We validate your eligible year level and calculate your winter session average based on all courses taken from September to April to determine if you have successfully completed continuation requirements to remain in the program.

-This is a weighted average, taking course credit values into consideration, and does include any failing grades.
-If you participate in a study abroad and exchange program during the winter session, grades earned on exchange will be included in the calculation.
-Courses taken during the summer session (May to August) are not included in the winter session average.
+• Your winter session average is a weighted average, that takes course credit values into consideration, and includes any failing grades.
+Grades earned while participating in a study abroad or exchange program during the winter session are also included in the calculation of your average.
+Courses taken during the summer session (May to August) are not included in the calculation of your winter session average.

 Your winter session average is also used to determine: